eyadhajj/eyadhajj/README.md

 ###

-<p align="left">My name is Eyad!
+<p align="center">My name is Eyad!
 I am a student studying a Bachelor of IT, Software Development.
 I am extremely passionate about my course and love all things tech.</p>

 ###